 Anyone who either is Finn or knows a Finn is aware that, sauna is an integral part of Finnish culture.
 If you're curious to see what the fuss is about, we are inviting you to come and sweat it out in our very own sauna.
 The human body is never as beautiful as 30 minutes after sauna.

+This activity has sold out!
 Every year, there is one day the Embassy sauna is open to the public, the Finnish Crazy Games.
 Be quick, as this is a popular activity.
-You can register online from October 1st, 2019.
+You must register online.
 Sauna sessions will only available for the first 60 people who register.

 Those lucky enough to register will need to bring their swimmers, towel, and a water bottle.
 The sauna sessions are coordinated in conjunction with volunteers from the Australian Sweat Bathing Association a not-for-profit organisation that aims to spread knowledge and love of sauna.

 Sauna is at the heart of Finnish health and well-being

 Sauna is such a part of the national culture, there are roughly 2 million saunas for 5.3 million people.
 That’s, almost one sauna per two people!
 Sauna offers a relaxed setting, but it can also encourages open discussion, idea generation and here at the Embassy, sauna diplomacy.

 To add to its relaxation benefits, sauna has many proven health benefits as the sauna increases calorie burning, expels toxins, relieves stress, and kills viruses and bacteria.
 Today, this national pastime acts may well act as motivation for Finnish digital innovations transforming the global health and well-being industry.